Golden Gate Graphics

 1. How to Use GC-Prevue

 Get the tutorial now!
-If you are involved in electronics product development or PCB design and don't already have the freeware program GC-Prevue, you need it.
-Here's why: GC-Prevue is the only full-featured free Gerber and NC Drill file viewer available, which makes it a great tool for viewing, checking and plotting shared printed circuit board data over a network.
-Because it is free, it is available to anyone in your information stream.
-If you haven't got it, get it from our "free stuff" page.
+If you are involved in electronics product development or PCB design and don't already have the low cost software program GC-Prevue, you might want to get it.
+GC-Prevue is a full-featured Gerber and NC Drill file viewer.
+It's a great tool for viewing, checking and plotting shared printed circuit board data over a network.
+Because it is low cost, it is available to most people in your information stream.

 2. Glossary updated.